byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Step 1: Fermentation** - takes place indoors in a Bokashi bin.
 Layering food remnats with a starter mix, the microbes present in the starter mix quickly ferment the food remnants.
 Once filled set the bin aside for 10 - 14 days and start using another bin.
 Two weeks later the initial bin of organic matter will be fully fermented and ready for Step 2.

+Although the terms humus and compost are informally used interchangeably, they are distinct soil components with different origins; humus is created through anaerobic fermentation, while compost is the result of aerobic decomposition.

 **Step 2: Decomposition** - is done in the garden, compost pile, or a semi closed probiotic *soil factory*.
 Shallow Bury the contents of the bin in the garden or compost bin.
 Upto 1/3 can be added to the bottom of indoor or outdoor pots.